Transavia: Business model

+Transavia operates as a low-cost carrier with a single class of cabin.
+The airline offers the "Selection on Board" buy on board service offering food and drinks for purchase.
+Commencing 5 April 2011, Transavia introduced fees for hold luggage and changed the rules for hand luggage, with the maximum allowable weight for hand luggage increased from 5 to 10 kg.

 Business trends

 The financials for both parts of the Transavia brand (Transavia Netherlands and Transavia France) are fully incorporated in the published annual accounts of their ultimate parent, Air France-KLM.
-Results reported for the Transavia brand are (figures for years ending 31 December):
+Results reported for the Transavia brand are (figures for financial years ending 31 December):